Lynnette Hafken, MA, IBCLC

 - having more than twelve or fewer than eight breastfeeds a day

-there may be an issue with either your milk supply or their ability to transfer the milk that you have.
-(It should go without saying that neither are your fault.)
+there may be an issue with either your current milk supply or their ability to transfer the milk that you have.

 Note: sometimes these are signs of an underlying medical problem; always check with your pediatrician if your baby is not feeding well.